This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood tests may show signs of infection or inflammation.

 - Oral cholecystography is a test to look at your gallbladder and its ducts (passages).
-You will take pills that have a special dye in them.
+You will take pills that have contrast liquid in them.
 Then x-rays are taken over time.
-The dye makes your gallbladder and its ducts show up on the x-rays.
 This may make it easier for your healthcare provider to see any stones or swelling in your gallbladder.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
-It is also very important to tell your healthcare provider if there is any chance you could be pregnant.
-Your healthcare provider will tell you what you can and cannot eat before the test.
-It is important to follow your healthcare provider's instructions or the test may not work.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.